roberddd/PF2B/docs/getting_started.md

 ![Addon Location](images/addon-location.webp){ .img-box align=left }

 Every feature includes hover-over tooltips, providing quick and detailed explanations directly within the add-on interface, making it easy to understand functionality without needing to leave the workspace.
+Some areas also have an extra :octicons-question-24: icon, which opens a popup with additional information and a link to the relevant section of the documentation for further instructions.

 For more comprehensive guidance, you can access the full documentation by clicking the :blender_icon_help:icon in the main panel.